andrewcbancroft/datadaylife-blog/_posts/2017-12-15-and-then-there-was-data.md

 ---
 excerpt: "Deciding what you want to be when you grow up is hard, isn't it?
-I've teetered between two realms in my career:  Data, and software development.
-But you know what?
-Data's captured me..."
+I've shuffled interests a couple of times in my IT career, but you know what?
+Data's winning..."
 ---
 # Decisions, Decisions